AI

 Why businesses need predictable over impressive

-I’ve watched companies get excited about an AI demo that does something impressive, then abandon the whole project when it works 85% of the time in production.
-That missing 15% isn’t acceptable when you’re processing customer orders, managing support tickets, or handling financial data.
+Companies get genuinely excited about an AI demo, then quietly kill the whole project three months later when the thing works 85% of the time in production.
+That missing 15% isn’t a rounding error when you’re processing customer orders, managing support tickets, or handling financial data.

-A reliable agent that correctly completes 60% of tasks beats an impressive agent that gets 95% right but crashes on the other 5%.
+A reliable agent that correctly completes 60% of tasks beats an impressive one that gets 95% right but crashes on the other 5%.
 The difference?
 Predictability.
+You can build workflows around known limitations.
+You can’t build workflows around random failures.

 The engineering discipline AI agents actually need